ropensci/essurvey/cran-comments.md

 Status: 1 NOTE
 R Under development (unstable) (2017-09-12 r73242)

-* This is a new release.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are currently no downstream dependencies for this package.

 ---